DanHodges/TheologicalDictionary/divine-self-existence.md

 # Divine Self-existence
-Definition of Divine Self-existence coming soon.
+The definition of Divine Self-existence is coming soon!